Take a ride with (30 days FREE trial) and get actionable tips right from your visitors and customers.

 That’s why miscommunications happen, why people often get offended and why so many surveys don’t provide accurate results – because the respondents simply misunderstood (or didn’t understand at all) the question at hand.

 Put simply, the proper scale will diminish the chance of this happening, assuring (as best as possible) that the question asked by the researcher is understood precisely by the one read by the respondent.
-Therefore, the survey response will be more accurate.
+Therefore, the survey scale response will be more accurate.

 What types of survey scales are there and when should you use them?

 Fortunately, there are a bunch of survey rating scales that we can choose from – you’ve probably already heard about some of them, like the likert scale.
 The most common rating scales are:

 Linear numeric scales are just that – linear.
 They offer the respondent the opportunity to choose a level of something – satisfaction, interest, curiosity, experience, or likelihood to recommend.
 It’s a type of semantic differential scale that will provide some parameters to indicate the answer: “very, neutral, not at all” or “high, medium, low”.

 This scale should be used when we want a simple answer, an indicator of someone’s opinion, without going into details.
 They are most used in asking for basic feedback.
 The key, as with most of the scales, is to formulate the question right for the scale to be relevant.